kutruff/nimbit/README.md

 const JustTheName = pick(Recipe, 'name');
 ```

 There's also the `getKeys()` convenience method if you wish to use a property map.
-The keys of the passed object with be used and everything will be strongly typeds.
+The keys of the passed object with be used and everything will be strongly typed.

 ```ts
 const JustTheName = pick(Recipe, ...getKeys({ id: 1, name: 1 }));